-Sardinia Yacht Charter Planning Guide
+Sardinia Yacht Charter Guide

+A Sardinia Yacht Charter is one of the most exclusive vacations in the world.
 Sardinia’s glamorous Costa Smeralda, or Emerald Coast, is a hub for the rich and famous adorned with 5-star hotels, exclusive restaurants and bars, haute couture designer boutiques and of course yacht charters!
 Sardinia's most appealing aspect is its unique natural allure and makes for an ideal vacation destination.
 The island is dotted with seductive beaches, lapped by turquoise waters; La Maddalena Archipelago national park is where some of the best beaches can be found and is a highlight of many Sardinia yacht charters.

 There are a number of options for boat rental in Sardinia, including Day Charters, week-long Crewed Charters or even Bareboat Rentals.
 Get in touch with one of the Boatbookings Team or simply email email@example.com to start planning your incredible trip; Sardinia is where broker Ben is going this summer!
+Check out our weather page to see when the best times of year are to charter.

 A short hop away from the gorgeous northern coastline of Sardinia is the sensational Bonifacio in southern Corsica.
 With its exotic cliff-top setting above layers of limestone carved by the strong straits winds, this place is a must see!
 The port is full of restaurants and bars, but you could also head up to the town itself for a more traditional experience.